-(We don’t actually recommend that you cut through bone but technically, it would be possible and some type of a cleaver would be a better tool for that job.)
+(We don’t actually recommend that you cut through bone but technically, it would be possible, but some type of a cleaver would be a better tool for that job.)

-A chef’s knife is generally around 8 or 10 inches long.
+A chef’s knife is generally around 8” or 10” long.

 Like all knives, they can be made of a variety of metals, including: